Pomona

 Julian Lucas ©2001

-Today there are rules and rules for artists, there is privatization of public streets and sidewalks, there is conformity, and there is censorship, and thats unfortunate.
+Today there are rules and rules for artists, there is privatization of public streets and sidewalks, there is conformity, and there is censorship, Pomona’s politicians use art walk nights as their platform, and thats unfortunate.

 Julian Lucas, is a photographer, a purveyor of books, and writer, but mostly a photographer.
 Don’t ever ask him to take photos of events.
 Julian is also the owner and founder of Mirrored Society Book Shop, publisher of The Pomonan, founder of Book-Store, and founder of PPABF.